The apprenticeship system in England aims to:

 - Read the assessment plan for the Professional Accounting Technician apprenticeship

-The standards now put employers at the heart of designing the apprenticeship and deciding how to spend their funding allocation.
+The standards have put employers at the heart of designing the apprenticeship and deciding how to spend their funding allocation.

 The four key changes are the introduction of: